A Plan to Renew the Promise of American Life, Plank 5

 Consumption taxes are also naturally self-limiting.
 They leave us free to vote with our dollars.
 If consumers feel a tax is too high on a particular good, they can consume less of it or switch to a substitute, or in a pinch they can resort to black markets.
 These behaviors give policymakers helpful feedback.

-(I’m not endorsing black markets, by the way.
-Just noting their useful function as a signaling device.)
+(I’m not endorsing black markets, just noting their useful function as a signaling device.)

 And while a consumption tax is normally regressive, falling more heavily on people with limited means, forcing them to spend a larger share of their income on necessities, that is not a reason to tax production.
 It’s a reason to exempt necessities.